MichaelDrogalis/rush-hour/README.md

 $ emacs -nw resources/weighted-directions.edn # summative probability of driving on each lane.
 ```

+See [the tests](https://github.com/MichaelDrogalis/traffic-sim/tree/master/test/traffic_sim/scenarios) for examples of writing rules, lights, and intersections.

 ## Exploring the Sim

 - `init.clj` starts the app up.